 - anyone with an existing Will drawn up in the last year or so should check their Will to ensure that the clause was inserted;

-- anyone with an older existing Will, or a recent one without the clause, should get a new Will drawn up if they wish to ensure that British law applies to their Will in the event of their death.
+- anyone with an older Will should get a new one drawn up if they wish to ensure that British law applies to their Will in the event of their death.

 Please note that this applies only to those who are resident for tax purposes in Spain.
 Non-residents do not need to be concerned about this because under the EU regulation the law applicable to their Wills will be that of the country in which they are resident – i.e. the UK.